She walked along, bare-footed and the angry women that escorted her chanted a melancholic song.

 He was a very good husband and she loved him so much.
 She didn’t know what came over her.
 They were living happily before the terrible day.

-It was a very dark day.
+It was a relatively dark day.

 He had prepared for work as usual and was about leaving without giving her the normal allowance for the day’s meals.